 - SHUFFLE shuffles the the bar ranges (high-low

 difference) and changes (center price difference to the previous bar)

 independently.
-This gives the shuffled curve the same price range as the
+This gives the shuffled curve the same magnitude and long

 - For detrending only strategy parameters or rules, but not the test results, set Detrend only in [Train] mode: if(Train) Detrend = CURVE;.

 - For detrending only the prices of certain assets, set Detrend before calling asset()

 in the initial run, and set it to 0 afterwards.